InterTriplete2010/IIR_Butterworth_CS_Library/README.md

-C# Library to calculate the coefficients of the Butterworth filter and to filter the data
+C# Library to calculate the coefficients of the Butterworth filter and to filter the data.
+This is the code uploaded in nuget.org.

 This code calculates the coefficients of the Band-pass, Band-stop, Low-pass and High-pass Butterworth filters.
 It also filters the data, but no zero-phase delay is applied.
 The namespace is IIR_Butterworth_CS_Library.
 The code follows the same steps as in Matlab.